Carifio24/wwt-webgl-engine/README.md

 ## Custom App Workflow

+1. Switch to a new branch with an appropriate name.
 1. Make sure custom `engine/wwtlib/bin/wwtlib.js` is downloaded.
 2. Determine data WTML URL.
 Validate:
    1. First folder item is `<Place>` of interest